 Henrhyd Falls and Graigllech Woods

-Southern Britain's highest waterfall is tucked away on the western edge of the Brecon Beacons in South Wales.
+The highest waterfall in south Wales is tucked away on the western edge of the Brecon Beacons.
 Plunging 90ft (27m) into a wooded gorge, Henrhyd waterfall is a spectacular sight and the surrounding Graigllech Woods are a haven for wildlife.

 If you walk quietly along the footpath in the valley, you may see woodland birds like woodpeckers, tree creepers, warblers and wrens.
 Dippers and wagtails are often seen hunting for insects along the river.
 Trout have also been seen trying to jump the smaller lower falls.